fmrifrey/lps/README.md

 Clone this repo from the command line using `git clone git@github.com:fmrifrey/lps.git` to install the code into your working directory.
 Then, from MATLAB, add the base directory to your path using `addpath ./lps`.
 Additionally, if you would like to run 3D GRE calibration sequences, you can also add the [3D GRE subfolder](gre3d/) using `addpath ./lps/gre3d`.
 More information can be found in the [3D GRE calibration sequence](#3d-gre-calibration-sequence) section.

 #### Install required packages
-Run the script [`update_psd_packages.m`](update_psd_packages.m).
+Run the script [`update_packages.m`](update_packages.m).
 This will install or update several required packages into the working directory.
 One can pick and choose the packages to update by running the script section by section:

 ##### General:
 | Package | Use |